matwilso/matwilso.github.io/_posts/robot-future.md

 ## Conclusion

 Model-based RL and sim2real give two perspectives on the role that massive predictive models will play in the future of robot learning.
-World models represent something akin to what humans have going on in their heads, and suggest that with predictive learning and simply more bits, we can build intelligent agents that see the world.
+World models represent something akin to what humans have going on in their heads, and suggest that with predictive learning and simply by providing more bits of information, we can build intelligent agents that see the world.
 Learned simulators represent an extension of traditional human-engineered simulators to the era of Software 2.0, and suggest that we can build more general and reusable tools for training intelligent agents that handle the full complexity of the world.

 <!--